fempar/fempar/Sources/Lib/Tools/Parameters/README.md

       graph vertex identifiers) are re-ordered using the Reverse Cuthill-McKee algorithm in advance

+* `--MESH_PARTITIONER_VTK_FORMAT value`, value in: `ASCII,RAW,BINARY-APPENDED,BINARY`
+    default value RAW
+    VTK output data formats
+    * ASCII: data are saved in ASCII format
+    * RAW: data are saved in raw-binary format in the appended tag of the XML file
+    * BINARY-APPENDED: data are saved in base64 encoded format in the appended tag of the XML file
+    * BINARY: data are saved in base64 encoded format

 * `--MESH_PARTITIONER_METIS_DEBUG value`
     default value +0
     METIS_OPTION_DBGLVL (see METIS users' manual for additional details)